-[1.1/RE1/QG1]
+[1.0/RE1/QG1]

-ABOUT THE Bayley-4^{UK}
+ABOUT THE BAYLEY-4^{UK}

-Your child was tested using the Bayley Scales of Infant and Toddler DevelopmentTM, Fourth UK Edition (Bayley-4^{UK}).
-She was given a number of tasks to determine if the level of her thinking, language, and motor skills is similar to the level of skills of most children her own age.
+Your child was tested using the Bayley Scales of Infant and Toddler Development[TM] Fourth UK Edition (Bayley [TM]-4^{⊍K}).
+They were given a number of tasks to determine if the level of their thinking, language, and motor skills is similar to the level of skills of most children their own age.
 Some of the activities your child was asked to perform may have seemed very easy while others may have seemed very hard.
 No child is expected to do well on every activity.